Katie Wagner

 Katharine "Katie" Wagner (born May 11, 1964) is an American television personality and Hollywood reporter.
-She is best known for her 2000–2004 stint as the hostess for TV Guide Channel.
+She is best known as the hostess for TV Guide Channel from 1999 to 2004.

 Early life

 Wagner was born in Los Angeles, California.
 Her parents are actress Marion Marshall and actor Robert Wagner, who divorced in 1971.

 On her mother's side she has two older half-brothers, Joshua Donen and Peter Donen.
 On her father's side, she has a younger half-sister, Courtney Wagner.
 She has a stepsister, Natasha Gregson Wagner, from her father's marriage to Natalie Wood.
 Her stepmother is Jill St. John.
 Wood was her stepmother from July 1972 until her death on November 29, 1981.

 Wagner graduated from Beverly Hills High School in 1982 and attended Santa Barbara City College for a semester.
 After dropping out of college, she dabbled in modeling, which allowed her to live in Tokyo and London.
 She received a break in 1987 when she and her father were featured on the TV show Born Famous, when the show's host asked her what she hoped to do for a living, and she answered, "I would like to do what you do."